aPurpleDev/monitoring/README.md

 Note: this is a DELETE request, not accessible by browser.
 Please use Postman or a similar tool.

 '/osdata/splice': Request body must have a 'cutoff' key, its value will be used as cutoff.
 This will splice the oldest X records in the database, where X = cutoff.
 The body data must be sent as x-www-form-urlencoded format.
-Note: this is a DELETE request, not accessible by browser.
+Note: this is a PUT request, not accessible by browser.
 Please use Postman or a similar tool.

 '/dbjson': get all collections Names and Sizes from DB